nikrovir/spatie-dto-commands/README.md

 # Spatie DTO Console Commands

-This package is a simple way to generate Command files, Caster files and Handler files by console commands for Spatie DTO.
+This package is a simple way to generate Command files and Caster files for Spatie DTO, and service layer Handler files by console commands.

 Requires:
 - PHP 8+